 The Rule of Law

 Within school, our children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Our children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely eg: through our E-Safety and RE lessons, in worship and in assemblies.
+Our children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely eg: through our E-Safety and RE lessons, in worship and in assemblies as well as through our Leader in Me process.
 They also understand the right of others to make their own choices and to celebrate the ways in which we are the same and different.
 Our children understand they make many choices daily in their lives and that while we as adults can guide them, ultimately the choice made is theirs.
 We do ask however, that they remain aware of how the choices they make will affect others.

 As a faith community, love and mutual respect is at the heart of our values.
 Jesus said 'Love one another as I have loved you!'